ajstarks/deck/cmd/decksh/README.md

 ![exampledeck](exampledeck.png)

-Text, color and caption arguments follow Go convetions (surrounded by double quotes).
+Text, font, color, caption and link arguments follow Go convetions (surrounded by double quotes).
 Colors are in rgb format ("rgb(n,n,n)"), or SVG color names.

-Coordinates, dimensions and opacities are floating point numbers ranging from from 0-100 (they represent percentages on the canvas and percent opaque).
+Coordinates, dimensions, scales and opacities are floating point numbers ranging from from 0-100 (they represent percentages on the canvas and percent opaque).
+Some arguments are optional, and if omitted defaults are applied (black for text, gray for graphics, 100% opacity).

 Canvas size and image dimensions are in pixels.

 ## Structure

+Begin, end a deck.

 	deck begin
 	deck end

+Begin, end a slide with optional background and text colors.

 	slide begin [bgcolor] [fgcolor]
 	slide end
 	canvas w h

 ## Text

+Left, centered, and end-aligned with optional font ("sans", "serif", "mono", or "symbol"), color and opacity.

 	text  "text" x y size [font] [color] [opacity] ctext "text" x y size [font] [color] [opacity] etext "text" x y size [font] [color] [opacity]

 ## Images

+Plain and captioned, with optional scales and links

 	image  "file" x y width height [scale] [link] cimage "file" "caption" x y width height [scale] [link]

 ## Lists
+(plain, bulleted, and numbered)

-	list   x y size [font] [color] [opacity] blist  x y size [font] [color] [opacity] nlist  x y size [font] [color] [opacity] li "text"
+	list   x y size [font] [color] [opacity] blist  x y size [font] [color] [opacity] nlist  x y size [font] [color] [opacity]

+### list items, and ending the list

+	li "text"
 	elist

 ## Graphics

+Rectangles, ellipses, squares and circles: specify the location and dimensions with optional color and opacity.

 	rect    x y w h [color] [opacity] ellipse x y w h [color] [opacity]

 	square  x y w [color] [opacity]
 	circle  x y w [color] [opacity]

+For polygons, specify the x and y coordinates as a series of numbers, with optional color and opacity.

 	polygon "xcoords" "ycoords" [color] [opacity]

+For lines specify the coordinates for the beginning and end points.
+For arc, specify the location of the center point, its width and height, and beginning and ending angles.
+Curve is a quadratic bezier: specify the beginning location, the control point, and ending location.
+Size, color and opacity are optional, and defaults are applied.

 	line    x1 y1 x2 y2 [size] [color] [opacity]
 	arc     x y w h a1 a2 [size] [color] [opacity] curve   x1 y1 x2 y2 x3 y3 [size] [color] [opacity]

 ## Charts

+Run the [dchart](https://github.com/ajstarks/deck/blob/master/cmd/dchart/README.md) command with the specified arguments.

 	dchart [args]